pivotal/blog/content/post/windows-server-containers-how-we-did.md

 applications in [Windows Server Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).

 The platform has supported [.NET apps on Windows Server 2012 R2 for two years](http://engineering.pivotal.io/post/windows-containerization-deep-dive/).
-This move is a significant step for .NET developers, continued to improve on the .NET developer experience.
+This move is a significant step for .NET developers, continuing to improve on the .NET developer experience.

 That effort got a huge boost with Windows Server 2016 and its native